 The LZG compact foldable manual treadmill is a folding, mobile, self-powered, minimalistic treadmill.
 This folding treadmill has wheels to move around, and it is quite large, but it is suitable for vertical storage when being folded, and there’s an LCD console, too.
 The treadmill belt is a little shorter than ideal.

 The thing that I liked about this budget manual treadmill is that is great for not just runners but those looking for a full-body workout; sporting a 4 in 1 design, it’s a versatile, easy to use, self-powered piece of equipment.

 The 4 in 1 feature allows you to adapt the manual treadmill to assist with sit-ups, T waist exercises, and a draw rope option.
 Furthermore, there’s also a sole massager, to help ease your feet after a heavy treadmill workout.
 I found that extremely rewarding.

 Given how many great workout features are included in this manual treadmill model, it’s not the most streamlined treadmill for running, so it is bulkier in size and a lot less minimalistic as I’ve found.
 Nevertheless, while it’s larger than some other manual treadmills, it may still be folded away for your convenience.

-In aid with easy storage, there’s wheels to help move the manual treadmill around your home, meaning you may change which room you workout in.
+In aid with easy storage, there are wheels to help move the manual treadmill around your home, meaning you may change the room you workout in.
 In my opinion, the living room is the most suitable.
 Moreover, when folded up, this treadmill may be stored vertically, which is preferable for a lot of treadmill buyers.